FLAMEGPU/FLAMEGPU2-docs/src/quickstart/index.rst

 * Specify the directory containing the FLAME GPU 2 source (**Annotation #1**).
 This should be the directory you cloned the git repository into.
 * Specify the directory to store FLAME GPU 2 build files (**Annotation #2**).
 This must not match the source directory FLAME GPU 2 does not currently support in-source builds.
 The ``build`` subdirectory of the source directory is most commonly used.
 If this directory does not exist, CMake will offer to create it for you.
 * Press the Configure button (**Annotation #3**) to load the configuration options.
-You will then be asked to select a 'generator' (see the below image), you should select the latest version of visual studio you have and choose the ``x64`` platform.
+You will then be asked to select a "generator" (see the below image), you should select the latest version of visual studio you have and choose the ``x64`` platform.
 It will then perform various checks to initialise the build configuration, such as detecting CUDA and testing the compiler is suitable.

+  * At this point, if you have multiple CUDA versions installed and don't wish to use the newest, you can specify the desired version in the toolset box e.g. ``cuda=11.0`` would select CUDA 11.0.

 * The central table should now be filled with options you can configure to adjust how FLAME GPU 2 is built.
 You can update these options, according to the `FLAME GPU 2 README.md <https://github.com/FLAMEGPU/FLAMEGPU2/#cmake-configuration-options>`__ in the source directory as suggested options may vary between releases.
 * If you have changed any options, you should press the Configure button again (**Annotation #3**), as subsequent initialisation may need to be performed.
 * After the configuration options have been selected and applied, the project can be generated using the Generate button (**Annotation #4**).